m0ru/bak/04_solution.md

 the routing-state to these.

 Non-top-level components are implemented as directives.
-A very simple demo-component, that would render the title and description of a need to the DOM-tree and allow closing it (i.e. making it unreachable to contact requests) via a click on "[CLOSE]", would look as follows:
+A very simple demo-component that would render the title and description of a need to the DOM-tree and allow closing it (i.e. making it unreachable to contact requests) via a click on "[CLOSE]", would look as follows: